osvalB/figma_science_poster_templates/README.md

 * Remove non-essential text / figures
 * Include contact information
 * Proofread and spell-check the text
+* Use SVG Figures
+* Verify that the affiliations are correct
+* If there are QR codes, check that they work as expected
 * Ask for feedback before printing
-* Use SVG Figures
-* If you have QR codes, check that they are working.

 </details>